Ryan Tubridy: Image

-Awards
+Awards and recognition

 Tubridy won the Best Irish DJ category at the 2004 Meteor Awards for his breakfast show, The Full Irish.

-Tubridy was named Best Male TV Presenter at the TV Now Awards in 2009.
-He collected the award for "Favourite Irish TV Show" from then girlfriend Ní Shúilleabháin, won by The Late Late Show at the 2010 awards.
+He was named Best Male TV Presenter at the TV Now Awards in 2009.
+He collected the award for "Favourite Irish TV Show" from then girlfriend Aoibhinn Ní Shúilleabháin, won by The Late Late Show at the 2010 awards.
 The Dubliner magazine awarded him the title Dubliner of the Year in 2009.

-His 19th-place finish in the 2009 Remus Uomo 100 Sexiest Irish Men List made headlines when his brother Garrett unexpectedly finished ahead of him in 10th.

 Village named him 29th most influential person of 2009.

-In February 2012, he came fifth in a poll to find Ireland's most desirable Valentines.

-He has been encased in wax and put on public display at a museum on Dublin's College Green.

-Tubridy is among a select number of people with their own Muppet.

-He has had a calf named and auctioned in his honour.
+On 15 March 2023, Tubridy received the Guaranteed Irish Person of the Year Award for 2023, with the presenter described as having "long been a supporter of Guaranteed Irish" and highlighting "his continued championing of Irish business, support of Irish brands, and overall embodiment of the core values of Guaranteed Irish".
+In May 2023, Tubridy was awarded the President's Medal by the Library Association of Ireland for his work promoting reading and libraries.